 When to Seek Professional Ductless Mini Split Maintenance

-- Inconsistent temperatures or weak airflow.
+- Performance drops: Inconsistent temperatures or weak airflow.

 What Happens During a Professional Maintenance Visit?